samanyougarg/hanuman/_posts/2018-11-08 about algae.md

 *How it grows?*

-Chlamydomonas reinhardtti can grow in both in the presence and absence of light.
+Chlamydomonas reinhardtti can grow both in the presence and absence of light.
 However, in the absence of light it requires a supply of organic carbon to grow.

 *Its commercial use?*